wpietri/simpleais/README.md

 SimpleAIS
 =========

 I needed a simple AIS decoder for a small art project.
 I couldn't find one, so I'm making something minimally adequate for my needs.
-This code is quite rough, and so shouldn't be used for anything that matters.
+Decoders are generated automatically from public protocol documentation, but since I use few of the fields myself, I haven't verified much of the decoding.
+This code is rough and doesn't worry much about correctness, and so shouldn't be used for anything that matters.
 It especially shouldn't be used for ship navigation.
-Decoders are generated automatically from public protocol documentation, but since I use few of the fields myself, I haven't verified much of the decoding.

 SimpleAIS also provides some handy command-line tools, including: